jfbrennan/retchful/README.md

 - `body` will be stringified for you
 - `method` will be set based on what's documented above
 - `params` (unique to futch) an object.
 Will be added as a query string.
 Primarily for `get`, but works with all.
 - `idAttribute` (unique to futch) a string.
-Used to get the id of the object you're saving in case it's not called "id".
+Used by save to get the id of the object you're saving in case it's not called "id".
 - `id` (unique to futch) a number or string.
 If present, will be appended to the url.
-It's required by `delete` and used by `get` to fetch a single resource rather than all. `save` ignores this and instead looks in `options.body` for an id.
+It's required by delete and used by get to fetch a single resource rather than all.
+Save ignores this and instead looks in `options.body` for an id.

 **Notes**